-Employees of the Company are eligible to participate in a 401(k) plan sponsored by MS&Co. upon meeting certain eligibility requirements.
-Eligible employees receive 401(k) matching contributions that are invested in the Company's common stock.
-Legacy Smith Barney U.S. employees are eligible to participate in the Morgan Stanley 401(k) Savings Plan sponsored by MS&Co.
-Legacy Smith Barney employees with eligible pay less than or equal to \$100,000 will receive a fixed contribution under the 401(k) Savings Plan.
-The amount of fixed contribution is included in the Company's 401(k) expense and equals between 1% and 2% of eligible pay based on years of service as of December 31.
+Employees of the Company meeting certain eligibility requirements may participate in a 401(k) plan sponsored by MS&Co.
+Eligible employees receive 401(k) matching contributions that are invested in the Morgan Stanley Stock Fund.
+Participants are eligible for a dollar for dollar Company match up to 4% of eligible pay up to the IRS limit (\$245 in 2011).
+In addition, the plans provide a fixed contribution for participants with eligible pay less than or equal to \$100 who are not Financial Advisors or Senior Advisors.
+The fixed contribution is equal to 2% of eligible pay.
+Also, a Morgan Stanley Transition Contribution is granted to participants who received a 2010 accrual in the U.S. defined benefits pension plan or a 2010 retirement contribution in the 401(k) plan and who met certain age and service requirements as of December 31, 2010.
 Additionally, certain eligible legacy Smith Barney employees were granted a transition contribution.
-The retirement contribution granted in lieu of a defined benefit pension plan, and the fixed contribution and transition contribution are included in the Company's 401(k) expense.
+The fixed contribution and transition contribution are included in the Company's 401(k) expense.